 Fit for purpose

 Most people don’t use their garage for its intended purpose when it was built and it is the obvious location for your workshop, where you can retreat to focus on some DIY and creative projects without causing a noise and dust disturbance to others.
+However, if you do not have a garage, you may want to look into metal garage buildings to place in your backyard so you have that space for your home workshop.

 Your main aim is to create a workshop that is fit for purpose and allows you to work with ease but you also want to create an environment that delivers on comfort and convenience, or you won’t use it half as much.